 - Lightweight and portable

 - Subpar finderscope

-- Multiple Accessories: The Celestron PowerSeeker 70EQ Telescope features 2 eyepieces (20mm and 4mm), erect image diagonal, Finderscope, plus a 3x Barlow lens to triple the power of each.
-Accessories also include a FREE download of one of the top consumer rated astronomy software programs
+- MULTIPLE ACCESSORIES: The Celestron PowerSeeker 70EQ Telescope comes with 2 quality eyepieces (20mm and 4mm) plus a 3x Barlow lens to triple the power of each.
+You'll also receive a FREE download of one of the top-rated astronomy software programs.

 How Do The Celestron PowerSeeker 70EQ’s Optics Work?